 Supplies packed and ready to go, Scotty and Lulu set off for an adventure in the forest.
 On arrival they feel peckish and decide to stop and have a picnic.
 While they are eating, some of their food mysteriously disappears.
 Puzzled, they begin to investigate who is taking their food and through a clearing in the forest encounter an incredible spectacle of bugs playing in an orchestra.
 Bees, cicadas, ants and butterflies are all seen buzzing, clicking and jiving to the music!
 Astounded by their discovery, Scotty and Lulu observe the bug orchestra quietly from the distance.
 Maestro Mantis then appears to conduct a rehearsal.
 As he swings his baton, a mosquito flies out and bites Scotty, his scream bringing the rehearsal to an abrupt halt.
 Maestro Mantis is shocked to see the two intruders and demands an explanation.
 Feeling very much out of place in a bug’s musical world, Scotty and Lulu are not sure what to do and come up with an offer to assist the Maestro as orchestra managers.
 As they take charge of rehearsal they quickly acquaint themselves with each section of the bug orchestra while also singing the praises of Maestro Mantis as “Lord of the Leaves!”
 Maestro Mantis then announces rehearsal for the Bug Symphony, a new composition he has written for the Queen Bee’s coronation to be held on the same evening.
 As rehearsal starts, eight notes are discovered missing and discord abounds.
 The Maestro delves into his score to find that the eight missing notes belong to Miss Orb the spider who plays the oboe, the Queen Bee’s favourite instrument.
 As a substitute is out of the question, Maestro Mantis urges Scotty and Lulu to commence a search for Miss Orb as soon as possible and appoints Stag, his assistant warrior beetle, to accompany them on the search.
 Fear of spiders aside, Scotty and Lulu brave themselves up for the spider hunt.
 The journey begins!

 Deep in the forest Scotty, Lulu and Stag are searching for Miss Orb but she is nowhere to be seen.
 Its dusk and the forest looks magical with dancing fireflies.
 A cockroach arrives on the scene and lures Scotty and Stag away with her catchy tune on saxophone.
 As night descends and the moon is full, an assassin bug emerges from the dark and attempts to bite Lulu.
 Stag comes to the rescue, fighting off the venomous bug and saving Lulu from its deadly bite.
 Meanwhile in another part of the forest, Scotty discovers a scorpion who claims to be a Broadway Stinger.
 Scotty, Lulu and Stag finally reunite during a perilous moment as Lulu is pulled out of a sticky spider’s web.
 Shortly afterwards the missing eight notes are heard from the distance and Miss Orb is seen spinning a mesmerizing tune from her spectacular web site.
 Scotty, Lulu and Stag put on a brave front and approach Miss Orb about her coming to play for the Queen Bee’s coronation.
 The mention of Maestro Mantis and the ladybirds stirs up mixed emotions for Miss Orb.
-She disappears having made any promises.
+She disappears without making any promises.
 As time is running out, Scotty, Lulu and Stag rush back to the bug orchestra to prepare for the Queen Bee’s coronation.
 At the stroke of midnight when the ceremony is about to commence, Miss Orb makes a surprise entrance playing her eight-notes.
 The bug orchestra soon follows, and everyone is heard playing the bug symphony to glorious effect.
 Delighted by the sweet sounds of her coronation music, the Queen Bee appoints Maestro Mantis as Master of the Queen Bee’s Music and Miss Orb as Royal Oboist of the Queen Bee’s Court.
 Maestro Mantis is thrilled by the success of the evening and subsequently invites Scotty and Lulu to become permanent members of the bug orchestra.
 Scotty and Lulu politely decline but thank their bug friends for allowing them to explore musical wonders in a bug’s world.
 They promise to keep in touch via inSTAGram and by viewing the bug symphony regularly on OOUUTUBE!

 Scotty & Lulu